-To generate additional income, the Fund employs an exchange-traded and over-the-counter ("OTC") option spread writing strategy on equity, fixed income, volatility, commodity, and currency ETFs and exchange traded products ("ETPs").
-The Adviser focuses on index-based domestically-traded ETFs, for example, such as those linked to the Bloomberg US Aggregate Bond Index.
-The Adviser selects fixed income ETFs holding securities of any maturity or credit quality.
+To generate income, the Fund employs an exchange traded and over-the-counter ("OTC") option spread writing strategy on equity, fixed income, and currency ETFs.
+The adviser focuses on index-based domestically-traded ETFs, for example, such as those linked to the S&P $500^{\text{®}}$ Index or the Bloomberg US Aggregate Bond Index.
+The adviser selects equity ETFs holding stocks of any market capitalization and fixed income ETFs holding securities of any maturity or credit quality.
 A call option gives the owner the right, but not the obligation, to buy an ETF at a specified price (strike price) within a specific time period.
 A put option gives the owner the right, but not the obligation, to sell an ETF at a specified price (strike price) within a specific time period.
-By selling put and call options in return for the receipt of premiums (the purchase price of an option), the Adviser attempts to increase Fund income as the passage of time decreases the value of the written options.
+By selling put and call options, in a spread writing strategy, in return for the receipt of premiums (the purchase price of an option), the adviser attempts to increase Fund income as the passage of time decreases the value of the written option leg of the spread.
 Gains from written option premiums are capital gains, but commonly referred to as income.
 The option writing strategy is a form of leveraged investing.
-The Adviser focuses on writing short-term options with less than one-month to maturity because their value erodes faster than long-term options.
+The adviser focuses on writing short-term options with less than one-month to maturity because their value erodes faster than long-term options.